 The emergence of new markets for services.

 Whilst the responsibility for many of the points outlined in this paper lie with individual Space Agencies, a cooperative effort for CEOS has been identified in areas where the sovereignty interests of individual member countries are unaffected yet where common benefits among the CEOS membership exists.
 CEOS is the right forum to exchange information and experiences in the satellite EO domain at a global level and, in particular, the approach to foster relationships with commercial entities.
 Of course, the user should be the ultimate beneficiary of any partnership between CEOS and the New Space sector.
 New Space, by its very nature, is driven by commercial economics and profit, whilst CEOS seeks to prioritise the public good in its endeavours regardless of financial gain.
 Even though the overarching priorities are different, there are commonalities in approach, and each can find ways to support the other.
 Indeed, collaborative initiatives between the commercial and public EO sectors have been going on for many years already.
-What is different now is the rapid recent expansion of the New Space sector and CEOS is obligated to consider its position as supporting friend, collaborative partner, and potential customer.
+What is different now is the rapid recent expansion of the New Space sector and CEOS is shouldto consider its position as supporting friend, collaborative partner, and potential customer.

 In line with the CEOS mission, CEOS has a supporting role to play within the commercial EO community as the long-established community-led international forum for all civil space-based EO matters.
 CEOS has a long history of developing common methodologies and best practices for EO data acquisition, handling and use, and this has always been of relevance to both public and commercially funded missions.
 This role will continue with a specific reliance on the expertise and the activities of the CEOS entities.
 The CEOS Working Group on Calibration and Validation (WGCV) provides calibration and validation procedural advice and references, and facilitates the sharing of ground truth data for commercial data evaluation alongside their well-established support to publicly-funded missions.
 The CEOS Working Group on Information Systems and Services (WGISS) provides an expert advisory role for all matters pertaining to the development of systems and services that manage and supply EO data.
 The CEOS Working Group on Capacity Development and Data Democracy (WGCapD) focuses and unifies CEOS efforts toward providing wider and easier access to EO data, increasing the sharing of software tools such as the use of open-source software and open systems interface, increasing data dissemination capabilities, transferring relevant technologies to end users, and providing intensive capacity building, education, and training.
 This is of potential huge support to an emerging and rapidly expanding industry in New Space.
 These three CEOS entities are key to our engagement in New Space, but they do not act alone, the rapidly expanding magnitude and reach of the commercial sector and their interests also touch many if not all CEOS entities and CEOS activities in some way.